zkytony/robotdev/spot/docs/DevBasics.md

 This may in fact be a sign that the RPCs running on Spot are terminated after E-Stop.
 Something similar happens on MOVO.
 One way to resolve this is to just reboot Spot.
 I have also reached out to BD support.

+### No Exception Printed
+When using `AsyncImageService` and `AsyncTasks` from Spot ROS and Spot SDK, exceptions won't terminate the program and exception messages are not printed.
+TODO: WHAT TO DO?